 You can try out new skills and tools without the pressure of being wrong.
 Internships are a time to experiment, and people who hire you for that internship know that.
 They expect you to learn from your mistakes and use this as motivation to get better at the things you were not so great at before!
 Take these new ideas and skills to your next job and find a way to incorporate them into any tasks you are given.

 Whether it be public speaking, giving presentations, or simply suggesting new ideas, internships will build your confidence which allows you to grow as both a worker and a person.
 Confidence is key because if you don’t believe in yourself…who will?
 There is a fine line between confidence and arrogance, so make sure you don’t cross it because no one likes an arrogant worker!
 Internships will help you to build confidence through practice which will also help in your personal growth.
 After all, practice makes perfect!

 6. To get a feel for different industries.

-Internships are usually for 3-6 months.
+Internships are usually for three to six months.
 This allows you to get a feel for different industries in a small period of time.
-If you spend 3 months in PR then 3 months in marketing, you get to know the difference in content, how they work and why they work.
-This will help in your overall career path if you are unsure of what to do in the future, or are stuck between 2 options.
-You also pick up a wider variety of skills when working in different industries which can make you more attractive to employers and hiring managers!
+If you spend three months in PR and then three months in marketing, you get to know the difference in content, how they work and why they work.
+This will help in your overall career path if you are unsure of what to do in the future or are stuck between 2 options.
+You also pick up a wider variety of skills when working in different industries, making you more attractive to employers and hiring managers!

 Recently taken an internship and had a great experience?
-Let us know in the comments below!
+Let us know!